-There are a number of orgnaisations who can assist stakeholders in gaining a more in depth undertsanding of these issues and in helping them to build their evidence base for supporting current or future investment plans to build schemes for the disabled of all ages, or for the elderley.
+There are a number of organisations who can assist stakeholders in gaining a more in depth understanding of these issues and in helping them to build their evidence base for supporting current or future investment plans to build schemes for the disabled of all ages, or for the elderly.
 The following list is by no means exhaustive:

 The Building Research Establishment (BRE) contains three particularly informative briefing papers titled:

-(**For Local Authorities or Housing Associations also wishing to plan for a significant upgrade of their existing housing stock in order to better enable residents to remain living in their homes in old age – the BRE Housing Health Cost Calculator quantifies and demonstrates the health-cost benefits of housing improvements and can be found here.
+For local authorities or housing associations also wishing to plan for a significant upgrade of their existing housing stock in order to better enable residents to remain living in their homes in old age – the BRE Housing Health Cost Calculator quantifies and demonstrates the health-cost benefits of housing improvements.

 The Housing Learning and Improvement Network (Housing LIN) provides advice on specialist housing and care.
 Its ‘Dementia and Housing Working Group’ aims to promote the contribution of the housing sector to improving the health and well-being and quality of life for people living with dementia.
 They have also published a document: ‘Retirement Living Explained: A guide for Planning and Design Professionals”.